dominique-mueller/hugo-installer/README.md

 exec-bin bin/hugo/hugo --config=hugo.config.json
 ```

-If you only case about Linux-based systems, you can run the executable as expected without any additional tooling.
+If you only care about Linux-based systems, you can run the executable as expected without any additional tooling.
 For instance:

 ```bash
 bin/hugo/hugo --config=hugo.config.json